List of Tiger King subjects: Doc Antle

 Mahamayavi Bhagavan Antle (born March 16, 1960), better known as Doc Antle, is an American animal trainer and private zoo operator.
 He is the founder and director of The Institute for Greatly Endangered and Rare Species (T.I.G.E.R.S.) in Myrtle Beach, South Carolina and Myrtle Beach Safari, a tour that runs through the facility.
 He is a self-described conservationist and is the executive director of a Rare Species Fund, although the extent to which this funds conservation projects has been disputed.

 Antle was fined by the USDA for abandoning deer and peacocks at his zoo in Buckingham, Virginia in 1989.
 In total, Antle has more than 35 USDA violations for mistreating animals.
 In late December 2019, South Carolina Law Enforcement Division, South Carolina Department of Natural Resources and Horry County Police Department raided Doc Antle's Myrtle Beach Safari.
 Antle said the agencies came to collect DNA samples from three young lions that descended from Wilson's Wild Animal Park in Virginia which was closed down due to animal welfare issues.

 In Tiger King, Antle's facility was described as a personality cult, and Exotic accused him of killing tigers in gas chambers to make space for further breeding.
 Antle has faced criticism from conservation organizations and animal rights groups for his treatment of animals, and was indicted on 15 charges related to wildlife trafficking and animal cruelty in 2020.

 Rick Kirkham

 Rick Kirkham is an American filmmaker.
-He began his career a reporter for Inside Edition who appeared on a segment called "Inside Adventure".
+He began his career as a reporter for Inside Edition who appeared on a segment called "Inside Adventure".
 From the age of 14, he filmed more than 3,000 hours of a video diary; this included footage during his tenure on Inside Edition during which he was addicted to crack cocaine.

 As an interviewee in Tiger King, Kirkham did not receive royalties from the show, but allowed Goode and Chaiklin to use footage of Exotic he owned for a few thousand dollars.
 Kirkham is featured prominently throughout the documentary, remarking that he's "never experienced anything like Joe Exotic" and denying involvement in the 2015 G.W.
 Zoo fire.
 He also claimed that Travis Maldonado wasn't gay.